What is crystalline silica?

 The options in the CRIS do not expressly include consideration of a ban on engineered stone.
 This is because the National Dust Disease Taskforce’s Final Report recommended a ban be considered if “there is no measurable and acceptable improvement in regulatory compliance rates for the engineered stone sector as reported by jurisdictions and evidence indicates preventative measures are not effectively protecting those working with engineered stone from silicosis and silica-associated diseases”.
 The all of Australian Governments’ response to National Dust Disease Taskforce’s Final Report recognised that “… a comprehensive framework [is required] to evaluate the effectiveness of compliance with WHS duties and the effectiveness of measures to protect workers, including any further measures implemented following [this] regulatory impact analysis process”.

 However, your views on a product ban can be provided through this consultation.
-Interested parties are invited to comment on the options outlined in this consultation RIS.
-The consultation process is open until 15 August 2022.
+Interested parties were invited to comment on the options outlined in this consultation RIS.
+The consultation process was open until 15 August 2022.